 Unfortunately, there’s a lot you don't see as well, and this lack of understanding can lead you into trouble when the time comes to undergo your home improvement project.
 The reasons for this are myriad – maybe there are time constraints on the show, and they only want to show you the best parts of the project, or perhaps the blog is interested just in inspiring you, not showing you the whole process.
 Whatever the case, if you only pay attention to these venues, you’re missing out on some much bigger details.

-Those lead times are already factored into the show, planned out way before filming ever started, so when you saw a custom kitchen come together in a week, you aren’t seeing the weeks of waiting that went in first.
+Those lead times are already factored into the show, having been planned out way before filming ever started.
+So when you see a custom kitchen come together in a week, you aren’t seeing the weeks of waiting that went in first.

 Remember that a TV show has a rigorous schedule to keep – a schedule that has little to do with real life.
 TV shows also have very large crews whose only jobs are to work on that house – if someone can’t make it, they usually have a backup signed and ready to go in a minute.